btcpayserver/btcpayserver-doc/docs/DynamicDNS.md

 ## Motivation

-Dynamic DNS is needed if …
+Dynamic DNS is needed if:

 * You are running BTCPay Server with a hosting provider that does not provide a default domain for your server
 * You don't want to buy your own domain name (e.g. `mybusiness.com`)